eligrey/speculative-request-control/README.md

 ### What is an eager speculative request?

-An eager speculative request is a speculative request is sent before preceding synchronous scripts finish executing.
+An eager speculative request is a speculative request that is sent out before preceding synchronous scripts finish executing.

 ## Motivating Use Cases